top of page

 Treatment

-All types of lisps are treatable by a speech-language pathologist.
-Treatment should be started as early as possible.
+All types of sibilant distortions are treatable by a speech-language pathologist.
+Treatment should be started as early as possible to avoid continued practice with an incorrect movement pattern.

-If your child is exhibiting a lisp and you would like to speak with one of our speech-language pathologists, contact us.
+If your child is exhibiting a sibilant distortion and you would like to speak with one of our speech-language pathologists, contact us.

 Typical Speech Sound Development